7 Tips To Choose Your Battles and Fight For What Matters

 After an hour of back-and-forth, I told my husband to let this go since (1) there was no way for us to locate the guy given that the CCTV footage was too blurry, and (2) the driver was unlikely to step forward even if we did an open call through his cab company.
 Moreover, the amount was US$40 — as working adults, it was easier for us to earn this back than locate a crook in a foreign land.

-7) Let go of unresolved problems
+7) Let go of unresolved battles

 If the problem remains unresolved despite your best effort, let it go.
 Success comes not from not winning every battle, but learning to let go when it’s time to do so.
 While Tip #6 is about knowing when to exit when things don’t go your way, this Tip #7 is about letting go.
 Just because you stop fighting a problem doesn’t mean that you have let go of it mentally.

 Once my friend was having conflicts with her boss and co-workers.
-They kept talking behind her back, backstabbing her, and giving her issues.
+They kept talking behind her back, backstabbing her and giving her issues.
 The environment was cliquish and she didn’t fit in.

 While she felt deeply troubled and even cried in the office at one point, she later focused on the next steps for her career instead.
 She worked on her resume and started looking for new jobs.
 Eventually, she found a job with better pay and work conditions.
 She has since been working there for two years and is enjoying her work and co-workers.
 If she had focused on feeling unhappy and angry with her co-workers, she would never have found her new job.